Expungement

 WHAT IS EXPUNGEMENT?

 Expungement removes the information about a criminal offense from court and law enforcement records.
 It usually applies to records that did not result in a conviction, although some convictions will qualify.
-In order to do this, a petition must be
+In order to do this, a petition must be filed with the court where the crime occurred.

 A judge must determine whether or not the petition can be granted.
+But your case must meet certain conditions and a timeline first.

 Time passed begins counting AFTER you complete your sentence (including probation) or court-ordered treatment.